kgsws/kgdoom/manual/readme.md

 - `__slide`
   - This mobj will slide along walls / other mobjs.
 - `__float`
+  - If used on player mobj, player will gain full aircontrol.
+    - Also gains a power of flight if player mobj has `gravity` set to 0.
-  - Used for internal `a.Chase` as a hit that this monster is flying.
+  - Used for internal `a.Chase` as a hint that this monster is flying.
+    - This will allow monster to change height.
 - `__missile`
   - Used for projectiles.
 This mobj has special collision check logic.
 Any collision would cause its death.
 And eventual damage to collided mobj.
 - `__dropped`